 - Michigan 3.71%

 - West Virginia – 4.16%

+I’m seeing an uptick in people who want to migrate to California and Hawaii, given lower COVID-19 positivity rates.
 And here’s another map from Johns Hopkins that helps illustrate how each state is doing at handling the coronavirus.

 If you combine all this data together, it is pretty clear that many Midwestern and Southern states, for whatever reason, are underperforming when it comes to controlling the coronavirus.

 Why Are Positivity Rates So Different Among States?